Protect your iPhone against threats with Avast One

 Right-click the network you’re on, and select Properties.

 Select Internet Protocol Version 4 (TCP/IPv4), then click Properties.

 Check if Obtain an IP address automatically and Obtain DNS server address automatically are ticked.
 If they’re not, tick them.

 Automatic updates are a start, but learn how to change your router DNS settings to increase your DNS security even more.
 But switching to automatic updating and changing your settings may not help much if your router is already infected.

 To get rid of router malware, you first need to reboot your router.
 Then, try updating your router's firmware by going to the manufacturer’s website and downloading and installing the latest firmware for your router.
 If all else fails, you can perform a factory reset to try to wipe out any router viruses.

 After updating your firmware or resetting your router, update your router password and get real-time antivirus software to monitor your router for you.
-That’s the most effective way to remove a virus from a Wi-Fi router and keep it out.
+Download and install antivirus software for Windows 10 or Windows 11 to help scan and protect your Wi-Fi network.

 Here’s how to update your router:

 Download the latest firmware update from your router manufacturer’s website.

 Enter your router’s IP address into the URL field of your browser.